About the Recipe

 5. Sweeten the Syrup

-Stir in 1.5 cups of honey (or your chosen sweetener).
+Stir in 1 cup of honey more or less to your taste (or your chosen sweetener).
 Keep stirring until it fully dissolves to avoid scorching the bottom of the pot.

 6. Add Spices

 If you’d like to incorporate the organic dried ginger, cloves, and Ceylon cinnamon included in your kit, place them in a spice bag and add them during the heating process.
 This will infuse your syrup with delightful flavors.
-Feel free to add additional spices if you'd like.
+The bag the spices come in is easily opened so feel free to add additional spices if you'd like.

 7. Heat Again